broothie/scrumtious/README.md

 From there, you can hit `cake` to get more information on building/testing.

 # When Contributing:
-- Contact [Andy](https://andrewdbooth.me) for information on where to help.
+- Contact [Andy](https://andrewdbooth.me) for information on where to help
-- Checkout and make pull requests to `dev`.
+- Checkout and make pull requests to `dev`
 - *[`TODO`](http://scrumtio.us/Scrumtious/db5f1e5b6be063a498a80e1cea8cb6e7fe2137af)*